How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 How To Know If Your Furnace is Releasing Carbon Monoxide

 • Soot Stains: Soot stains are one of the first signs of CO spread.
 Soot is a black, brown, or yellow powdery stain produced due to the incomplete burning of carbon.
-Since carbon is not adequately combusted, CO leaves soot stains on furnaces, furniture, and walls.
+These soot stains are usually found on the furnace itself, as well as nearby furniture, and walls.

-• The Smell of Exhaust Gasses: Although CO itself is odorless, exhaust gasses often accompany its emission.
-Therefore, look out for a smoke or a burning smell when operating a furnace.
+• The Smell of Exhaust Gasses: Although CO itself is odorless, there are often other exhaust gasses that are released at the same time.
+Look out for a smoky or burning smell when using the furnace.

 • Yellow Burner Flame: The furnace has a pilot light located inside the combustion chamber that usually appears blue.
-However, in the case of incomplete combustion or when adequate levels of oxygen are not available for burning, the pilot light flickers yellow or orange.
+However, in the case of incomplete combustion or when there isn’t enough oxygen available for burning, the pilot light flickers yellow or orange.

-CO poisoning manifests in the form of the following initial symptoms:
+CO poisoning can cause the following initial symptoms:

 • Dull headache